drizzt/3ds-to-cia/README.md

 Put the binary in a folder with `cia`, `roms` and `xorpads` empty directories, zip it and redistribuite.

+## Known Bugs
+Big roms cannot be converted (yet) on 32-bit operating systems or if you are using a 32-bit make_cia.

 ## Credits
 * `mid-kid` for the informations about the procedure
 * `3DSGuy` for make_cia